peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/ht_use_react_components_with_vanilla_js.md

 You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use it without the React framework - for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation.

-* Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by the GoodData UI SDK into a single minified file that can be included by the `<script src=...>` HTML tag
+* Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by GoodData.UI into a single minified file that can be included by the `<script src=...>` HTML tag
 * Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes
-* Copying the CSS style sheet from the GoodData UI SDK and including it in your HTML page using the `<link src=...>` HTML tag
+* Copying the CSS style sheet from GoodData.UI and including it in your HTML page using the `<link src=...>` HTML tag

 This tutorial focuses only on integrating GoodData.UI with Vanilla JavaScript and covers the following functional areas: